Megadeth discography

 Ellefson was dismissed on May 14, 2021, due to a sex scandal, and was replaced by former bassist James LoMenzo, first as a touring member, then as a permanent member.
 The Sick, the Dying... and the Dead! was released in September 2022, with bass tracks recorded by Testament bassist Steve DiGiorgio.

 As of 2023, the band sold more than 50 million copies of their albums worldwide.

+The band's final record Megadeth was released on January 23, 2026, and became their first to reach No. 1 on the Billboard 200, along with reaching No. 1 in multiple other countries.